warcade/core/README.md

 ### Dynamic Plugin System

 All plugins in WebArcade are loaded dynamically at runtime:
-- Created through the Developer IDE or installed from `.zip` files
 - Stored in `%LOCALAPPDATA%/WebArcade/projects/` (source)
 - Installed to `%LOCALAPPDATA%/WebArcade/plugins/` (compiled)
 - Can be built, installed, unloaded, and reloaded without restarting